 What is the biggest mistake businesses make on Twitter?

-The most engaged brands in the world on Twitter include Netflix, Burger King, Wendy’s and Apple.
-They all have something in common, they all talk to their customers on Twitter like they are chatting to their mates.
-It makes them so much more approachable and relatable.
+The most engaged brands on Twitter all have something in common - they talk to their customers like they are chatting to friends.

-When I asked Dan what is the biggest mistake that businesses make on Twitter, he said it’s businesses talking like robots and using corporate language.
+Dan says the biggest mistake that businesses make on Twitter is talking like robots and using corporate language.
 This doesn’t resonate with people.
-It’s important to speak from the heart and with emotions like you would in real-life.
+It’s important to speak from the heart.

-This way, your audience are so much more likely to trust you and want to support your business.
+Your audience are more likely to trust you and want to support your business.